 So you'll get your tea soon.

-Anyway, so no, I've got non-limbing.
+Anyway, so no, I've got non-dimini.

-It it it sounds like uh a very dulling pole thing.
+It sounds like a very delingpole thing.

-Well there's no harm in dabbling, is there?
+Well, there's no harm in dabbling, is there?

 It's not like it's a one or the other.